Find Grad Schools

 107 Yearly Graduations

 Kansas State University is the 19th most popular school in the nation for students seeking a master's degree in student counseling.
 Each year, around 20,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-For the 2020-2021 academic year, 107 master's degrees were handed out to student counseling majors at K -State.
-Of these students, 84% were women and 23% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 107 people received their master's degree in student counseling from K -State.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #20